 However, in these days of greater transparency there is a growing expectation among the general public and the healthcare professions that such payments be brought out into the open, and that each payment should be individually detailed.
 Whether this is achieved by self-disclosure or through government legislation has sparked a heated debate.

-of HCPs say that payment disclosure will have no effect on

-who currently have a relationship with pharma have already consented or are likely to consent to disclosure 85% who have a relationship with pharma say they will use the system to check their data is accurate
+of HCPs say that payment disclosure will have no effect on their relationship with pharma who currently have a relationship with pharma have already consented or are likely to consent to